singleron-RD/Pacbio_Analysis/README.md

 ## Output

-If all the steps finished, we'll get:
+If all the steps completed, we'll get:

 ```
 outdir